cduvallet/cduvallet.github.io/_pages/cv.md

 **Science for America** (2023-present)
 _Scientist, STEM_

-- **Define Critical Problems and Game-changing Goals**: Understand the critical problems that need to be solved in STEM Equity and Education, and identify the set of game-changing goals that (i) are potentially feasible in the next five years, and (ii) if achieved, would be transformative for solving the problems.
-Communicate our understanding of game-changing goals to stakeholders and the public in clear and compelling forms.

-- **Define Specific Targets**: Identify specific targets that (i) provide the best prospects for achieving the game-changing goals and (ii) are not already being pursued at sufficient scale.
-If the targets are not already being pursued at adequate scale, understand the structural issues and barriers that explain why.

-- **Incubate and Launch Solutions**: Identify the solutions that are needed to achieve these targets (e.g. philanthropic initiatives, industrial consortia, start-up companies, shared facilities, mini-Manhattan Projects, new advocacy groups, etc).
-Develop concrete plans for how best to incubate and launch these solutions.
-In collaboration with allies, launch the solutions and ensure their success.
+- Analyze US education data (IPEDS, NCSES) to define and quantify underrepresentation within STEM fields across higher education and within individual institutions.
+- Develop a framework for identifying and defining critical problems and game-changing goals in STEM Equity and Education.
+- Work with Chief Scientific Officer and Strategic Advisors to set Science for America's direction in STEM Equity and Education.
+- Develop strategy to engage external committee of experts in STEM Equity and Education.
+Serve as a thought partner and consultant with individual domain experts to flesh out and refine their approaches to game-changing solutions.

-- **Team building**: Define team strategy and hiring roadmap, manage Science for America fellows, and establish positive and collaborative culture within Science for America.
+- Define internal team strategy, manage two Science for America fellows, and establish positive and collaborative culture within Science for America.

 **Biobot Analytics** (2019-2023)
 _Founding Staff Data Scientist (Nov 2022 - present)